The Firebird painting featuring Prince Ivan, Princess Tsarevna, and The Firebird. Artist Unknown.

 As with all fairytales, the four basic character archetypes are present in The Firebird’s story: the good magic creature (the Firebird), the bad magic creature (Kastchei), a handsome prince (Prince Ivan), and a beautiful princess (Princess Tsarevna).
-In Ib Andersen’s production, all of these characters will still be present, but the story will unfold in a futuristic setting alongside a space-age narrative.
-Featuring celestials, warrior princesses, and alien monsters, Ib Andersen’s The Firebird re-envisions the old-world magic of the original story and presents it in a thrilling and cinematic experience that everyone can enjoy!
+So now let’s take a look at Ib Andersen’s futuristic production of The Firebird: